Brough Superior: Revival

-The new Brough Superior SS100 features an 88degree, 990cc v-twin engine, with water cooling and DOHC four-valve cylinder heads, designed and built by Boxer Design.
+The new Brough Superior S.S.100 features an 88degree, 990cc v-twin engine, with water cooling and DOHC four-valve cylinder heads, designed and built by Boxer Design.
 The engine produces 120 hp in standard tune, and the chassis uses the engine as a stressed member, with a Fior-based front fork with Öhlins shock absorber, with Öhlins monoshock rear suspension.
 The chassis is made entirely of exotic materials, including titanium, carbon fiber, and aluminum.
 The front brakes are from Beringer, with four rotors, sourced from the aircraft industry.
 The minimal bodywork is constructed of hand-hammered aluminum, including the fuel tank, seat cowl, fenders, and side covers.
-The dry weight of the SS100 is just under 400 lbs, making it among the lightest 'litre bikes' ever produced for street use.
+The dry weight of the S.S.100 is just under 400 lbs, making it among the lightest 'litre bikes' ever produced for street use.

-Press reaction to the new SS100 has been generally positive.
+Press reaction to the new S.S.100 has been generally positive.
 Road tests have praised the smooth engine, excellent handling, and contemporary performance, with some journalist praising the overall design aesthetic.

 In 2017, Brough Superior presented a new model at the EICMA fair in Milan: the "Pendine Sand Racer".
 Reminiscing the times when Brough Superior competed on the sand beaches of Wales, the "Pendine Sand Racer" is a variation of the S.S.100 with a flat track style and higher exhausts and handlebar.

 In 2019, to commemorate Brough Superior's centenary, the company launched the "Anniversary" model.
 Limited to 100 editions.
 The model is a success for Brough Superior's enthusiasts.